State change via one-dimensional scattering in quantum mechanics: Introduction

+In ordinary non-relativistic quantum mechanics, which is the setting for the present paper, state change of a system can happen as a result of interaction with another system.
+The interaction can be modeled by the time-dependent Schr{\"o}dinger equation, which is typically solved by time-dependent perturbation theory \citep{langhoff1972aspects, suzuki1983degenerate, karplus1963variation, primas1963generalized}.
+The evolution described by the Schr{\"o}dinger equation is continuous and deterministic, but the observed final state of the system is discrete and random \citep{omnes2018interpretation}.
+This gap between what is computed and what is observed is bridged by the theory of measurement, which does not actually explain the full underlying physics but does give a definite prescription of how the results obtained by solving the Schr{\"o}dinger equation are to be translated into a discrete list of possible outcomes together with their probabilities.

 In the present paper we consider a particularly simple example of state change via scattering, in which the measurement step is essentially built into the interaction process, and in which we are able to compute the probabilities of a finite number of different possible outcomes without resort to any kind of perturbation theory.
 This is done by formulating the problem as an infinite system of integral equations, which are solved numerically with second-order accuracy.
-This approach thus differs from that of previous works, e.g., \citep{soffer1998nonautonomous}, in which time-dependent perturbation theory is used to characterize the effect of an external non-autonomous perturbation on a bound state.
-This work instead treats the composite system (external system interacting with a bound state) altogether.
+This approach thus differs from that of previous works, e.g., \citep{langhoff1972aspects,soffer1998nonautonomous, choi2020perturbation}, in which time-dependent perturbation theory is used to characterize the effect of an external non-autonomous perturbation on a bound state.
+This work instead treats the composite system (external system interacting with a bound state) altogether, characterizing the asymptotic states which arise after the interaction has taken place.
+A major advantage of the method developed in this work is that the presented approach can handle arbitrarily large strengths of interaction.
+This is a distinct advantage over perturbative methods, which are limited to addressing only sufficiently small interaction strengths.
+This will be shown explicitly by comparison of our approach against a standard perturbative method.